 Bryan Allen Fierro graduated from Pacific University in Oregon with his MFA in Fiction.
 Dodger Blue Will Fill Your Soul is a collection of short stories that captures the heart of the East Los Angeles community.
 He is at work on his first novel, Shangri-LA.
 His stories have earned him The 2013 Poets and Writers Maureen Egen Writers Exchange Award in Fiction and second place in the 2013 Lorian Hemingway Fiction Contest.
 He splits his time between LA and Anchorage, where he serves as a firefighter/paramedic with the Anchorage Fire Department.

-This event is made possible with support from Anchorage Public Libraries, the Anchorage Library Foundation, and the Friends of the Library.
+This event is made possible with support from Anchorage Public Library, Friends of the Library, Coldfoot Environmental, Green Bee Studios, and the Copper Whale Inn.

 PAST CROSSCURRENTS EVENTS

 CAMILLE T. DUNGY and SEAN HILL

 Poets Camille Dungy and Sean Hill discuss what it means to them to write about family, history, community, and the natural world.

 MARTHA AMORE, KRIS FARMEN, and BUFFY McKAY

 Alaskan writers Martha Amore, Kris Farmen, and Buffy McKay come together to talk about how they worked as a team to create the novella collection Weathered Edge, each contributing a distinct voice and unique perspective to the creative process.
 Vered Mares will moderate the discussion of what worked and what didn't, and why.